sanger-pathogens/plasmidtron/README.md

 docker run --rm -it -v /home/ubuntu/data:/data sangerpathogens/plasmidtron plasmidtron output traits.csv nontraits.csv
 ```

+# FAQ
+## terminate called after throwing an instance of 'std::bad_alloc'
+KMC can cause an error if there are too many threads running at once for the underlying system to cope with.
+A non-blocking socket buffer fills up and the command fails.
+The only solution (without modifying KMC) is to reduce the number of threads.

 # Additional software to cite
 If you use multi-threading you are kindly requested to cite GNU parallel: